Meditation – Getting to Know Your Own Mind

 Analytical Meditation Methods and the “Yidam” Practice in Vajrayana

 With this kind of preparation, Vajrayana meditation practices, such as the visualization of buddha aspects, also have a deep effect.
 The yidams that one visualizes are not beings independent from oneself, but are mental forms through which practitioners discover their own innate enlightened nature.
 The same is true for the so-called guru yoga practice.
-In guru yoga practice, practitioners identify their minds with the enlightened mind of the guru.
-This could be a specific enlightened teacher or a completely realized teacher from the transmission lineage, such as Padmasambhava (traditionally thought to be the founder of Buddhism in Tibet) or the Karmapa.
+Here, practitioners identify their consciousness with the enlightened mind of a fully realized master.

 Mahamudra and Dzogchen

 Mahamudra literally means the “great seal”.
 The highest Buddhist teachings are considered the basis for mahamudra.
 The practice itself is to be regarded as a path and the experience resulting from it as the fruit, which is quasi permanently “sealed”.

 The mahamudra approach is often regarded as the essence of Buddha’s teachings.
 Under favourable conditions, the practice can lead to enlightenment in one single lifetime.
 The realization attained through it can be described as the “realization of the highest reality”, “realization of the nature of mind”, or simply the “realization of buddha nature”.
 In this perfect state, all dualistic concepts of the mind are transcended.
 It is a permanent experience of an “absolute reality”.